 If you would like to sign up, Click Here SmokefreeTXT

 1. Set a quit date.
 Within two weeks from now, choose a week day less stressful, and mark your calendar – i.e., anniversary date to remember for years to come.

-2. Keep a smoking diary for a few days.
+2. Keep a smoking diary.
 Write down why and when you smoke, as well as what you are feeling every time you light up.

 3. Practice the 4 D’s- Delay the urge to smoke by deep breathing, drinking water, doing something else.
 Most urges last three to five minutes.

 4. Place cigarettes in a difficult place, like in the garage or on top of your refrigerator.

 5. Smoke with the opposite hand, which will make it awkward to smoke again.

 6. Switch to a brand you don’t like.

 7. Cut down the number of cigarettes you smoke each day.